phil-sprawls/crm-v3/replit.md

 - `ADMIN_EMAIL` - Email address to receive intake request notifications (optional)
 - `AZURE_COMMUNICATION_CONNECTION_STRING` - Azure Communication Services connection string for email (optional)

+**Note:** A template file is provided at `backend/.env.template` - copy this to `backend/.env` and fill in your values for local development.

 ### Sample Data
 On first startup, the application automatically populates the database with sample accounts, use cases, updates, platforms, and IT partners.